nandita2291/100-Days-of-ML-Code/README.md

 *Day 4 - Predicting House Prices using Linear Regression*

 Here we used Linear Regression to predict the house prices.
 You can download the dataset used from : https://www.kaggle.com/aariyan101/usa-housingcsv

+*Day 5 - Predicting Salary based on position using polynomial regression*

+Here we used Polynomial Regression to predict the salaries based on position.
+You can download the dataset used from : https://www.kaggle.com/akram24/position-salaries